Larry Fairholm: Personal information

-He has two children - a son, Randy and a daughter named Joy.
+He was married to Joyce Edna Marie Sweet (1942-2023) and they had two children - Randy and Joy.
 He also has seven grandchildren.

-He is retired and now lives in Oakville.
+He is retired and now lives in Port Credit, Ontario.
 He also lived in Ile Bizard in Montreal.
 He is a former board member of DIRTT Environmental Solutions as well as the Lakeshore General Hospital Foundation.
 He was a long standing member at Royal Montreal.